TheHadiAhmadi/TestTestCMS/docs/User.md

 ## User Definition
-The Users section of FluentCMS defines the management and structure of user accounts.
+The Users section of TestTestCMS defines the management and structure of user accounts.
 This includes user profile details, authentication mechanisms, and account settings.

 ## Scenarios
 ### Scenario 1: E-commerce Platform User Management